Fabrizio-Caruso/CROSS-LIB/README.md

 ## ADAPTIVE GRAPHICS

+Graphics in Cross-Lib is implemented in a way that can be rendered in the same way on all targets.

+### Tile-based
+Graphics in Cross-Lib is tile-based as this is the only possible graphics that can be supported by all targets.
+For targets with graphics, tiles are only defined at compilation time and cannot be re-defined.
+So smoothly moving sprites can only be implemented as software sprites through pre-shifted tiles.

+### Adaptivity
 If colors, graphics and sounds are available the tool-chain and Cross-Lib will produce a game with some simple sound effects and with some possibly colored graphics.
-Otherwise Cross-Lib will produce a game with just ASCII graphics, no sound and no colors if these no graphics, no sound and no colors are available on a specific target.
+Otherwise Cross-Lib will produce a game with just ASCII graphics or no sound or no colors if no graphics or no sound or no colors are available on a specific target.

 For example for the game Cross Snake you can see how it is rendered on the MSX (graphics, sounds, colors) and on the Game Boy (graphics, sounds but no colors):